Overview

 Hospital indemnity insurance is supplemental insurance coverage to help cover out-of-pocket costs associated with labor and birth.
 You pay a monthly premium, and you receive a fixed benefit if you are hospitalized.
 For example, a policy may pay $1,000 for the first day and $200 per day after that for up to 30 days.
 Some indemnity policies may include a newborn benefit, so you also receive a benefit amount for your newborn.
 The benefit is paid directly to you, and you can use those funds to help cover the costs of your birth.

 This may sound great, but as with any insurance, you must read the fine print.
 Hospital indemnity policies are not subject to most federal health insurance regulations, like the Affordable Care Act.
 Although the ACA removed preexisting conditions from health insurance, most indemnity policies will not cover a hospital stay for pregnancy if your pregnancy is deemed a preexisting condition.
-Most insurers require coverage for a period of 10-12 months before your baby is born.
+Most insurers require coverage for 10-12 months before your baby is born.
 Not all states allow insurers to sell hospital indemnity insurance.
 If it is available in your state, you may need to purchase an optional benefit to include pregnancy.

 Be Prepared for Medical Bills

-Insurance and medical bills are confusing and can be a huge pain.
+Insurance and medical bills are complicated and can be a huge pain.
 Understanding your insurance and how to take advantage of tax breaks if you are eligible will pay off and prepare you for upcoming expenses.
 You may want to set aside funds each month to budget for medical expenses.
 If you are concerned about paying medical bills, please inquire about payment plans with your provider or insurance company.
 If you receive a bill that you do not understand, please reach out to ask questions, make sure you know the charges, and verify the bill is correct.

 Birth Centers and Home Birth